Author:

 Research dashboard facilitates finding partners from the University of Tartu and intra-university collaboration

-The interactive research dashboard gives a visualisation of research done at the University of Tartu and the researchers involved.
+The interactive research dashboard gives a visual overview of research done at the University of Tartu and the researchers involved.
 The innovative environment has a comprehensive filtering system, which makes it easy for university researchers and interested parties from outside the university to find experts and cooperation partners and familiarise themselves with the university’s research directions.
 The dashboard can be used in Estonian and English.

 The research dashboard allows Estonian and international researchers, entrepreneurs, public and private sector representatives and journalists to quickly find the research directions explored by more than 400 research teams and over 2,000 researchers at the University of Tartu.
 For the purposes of the dashboard, a research direction is defined as a body of work done by University of Tartu researchers working together to address a specific scientific problem.